tmukesh62/ActivityAndValidations/README.md

 * validation

 ### How to use activity
-Activity provides a standard structure that we can follow for all the Api implementations.
-What we get by default is logging, metrics(in progress), basic validations, etc.
+The idea is to isolate the business logic from the API classes and test them in isolation.
+Activity provides a standard structure that we can follow for any API implementation.
+What we get by default is logging, metrics(in progress), basic validations, etc. All the business logic goes into the ActivityImpl class.

 * Write a class that contains business logic like this: